AlSirang/my-contact-app/README.md

-# Getting Started with Create React App
+# My Contact React App
+A simple app with react.
+Main purpose of creating this app was to learn Components and Props in Reactjs.

 ## Available Scripts